tiru-r/pi-agent-go/README.md

 ## Agent modes

 The `Mode` field in `agent.Options` selects the execution strategy for a run.
-The ACP server exposes this via session configuration.
+The ACP server exposes this via the mode config option.

 | Mode | Behaviour |
 |---|---|